The Formula Editor

 When you click inside the content area of a formula property, you’ll be presented with Notion’s formula editor.

-The editor is split into three parts:
+The editor is split into four parts:

 When you’ve finished writing your formula, hit Ctrl/⌘ + Enter to exit the formula editor.